 Everyone Deserves Access to Nutritious Food

-Our Neighborhood Food Distributions are free to income-eligible participants, open to the public and located in every community in San Luis Obispo County.
-With the help of many committed volunteers and community partners, we operate 80 distributions per month at 64 locations.
+Our Neighborhood Food Distributions are free to income-eligible recipients, open to the public, and strategically located in every community countywide.
+These distributions are held at a variety of sites including community centers, schools, and other public spaces and are run by SLO Food Bank staff, committed volunteers, and community partners at 65 distributions per month at 52 locations.

 At these distributions, recipients can obtain a variety of foods, including bags of fresh produce, bags of shelf-stable food and meat.
 Additional food such as dairy products or bread are available depending on availability.

 Note: If you would like to spread the word about any of our public food distributions please visit our SLO County Food Distribution Flyer page for quarter and whole page flyers available in English and Spanish.

 Thanks to grants from the Community Foundation of SLO County and Feeding America, we are now equipped to deliver groceries on a weekly basis directly to the homes of low-income older adults who are homebound due to access barriers or other reasons such as medical vulnerability, especially amid the Covid-19 pandemic.

 Through a partnership with Ride-On Transportation and Wilshire Community Services, we are ensuring that one of our most vulnerable populations can have access to nutritious food.